Client Rights: Giving Medicine to Minors Receiving Treatment

 There are rules for giving medicine to children who receive developmental disability, mental health, or substance use treatment.
 We provide guidance below on these rules.
 This is not legal advice.

-Can a minor consent to medications without the parent/guardian’s authorization?
+Can a child consent to a medicine without the parent’s or guardian’s consent?

-Can a minor consent to medication when he/she is committed to treatment but without an involuntary medication order?
+Can a child consent to a medicine when they’re receiving treatment but don’t have an involuntary medicine order?

 If the child is being treated without their consent, they may refuse medicine.
 In that case, the care team can ask for a hearing.
 The hearing will decide if they can give medicine to the child without consent.